phreborn/MLCAF/Tutorial/PrepareNeuralNetworkModel.md

 The [lwtnn](https://github.com/lwtnn/lwtnn) package provides C++ libraries to apply NNs and can be incorporated in any CAF based analysis with the wrapper [CAFlwtnn](https://gitlab.cern.ch/atlas-caf/caflwtnn).
 Please see the repositories for installation instructions.
 The lwtnn package comes with converter scripts that take saved networks from SciKit Learn or [Keras](https://keras.io/) (recommended!) and dump NN models in standard JSON format.
 These network json files need to be adapted slightly to be used with CAFlwtnn, which is explained in the following.

-## Tutorial to incorporate NN with working commands
+# Tutorial to incorporate NN with working commands

 Consider the following steps, for which details and general comments are given below:

-### Step 0: Train a neural network, keras is recommended (loooots of documentation/support online)
+#### Step 0: Train a neural network
+    [Keras](https://keras.io/) is recommended, for which there is loooots of documentation and support online, no need to elaborate here.
-### Step 1: Save necessary network outputs
+#### Step 1: Save necessary network outputs
-   Example outputs from the training in keras can be found at /eos/user/b/bejaeger/Keras-Network
+    We need a network architecture json file, a weights HDF5 file (both from keras), and a input variables file (prepared by the user).
+Example files can be found under /eos/user/b/bejaeger/Keras-Network
-### Step 2: Convert outputs to single NN json file
+#### Step 2: Convert outputs to single NN json file
 ```
 # go to your favorite working directory
 mkdir $HOME/CAFNNTutorial; cd $HOME/CAFNNTutorial;